[Interview]

 - Ward: “The one we did with Dimi & Mike, there was a tiny setup.”

-- Willem: “Yeah, Armin and Dimi started, looped us in, after which all of us labored together on it.”
+- Willem: “Yeah, Armin and Dimi started, looped us in, after which we all labored together on it.”

 - Ward: “It’s all a minimal network.”